Abdulrahman-BinRabiah/Abdulrahman-BinRabiah.github.io/_pages/about.md

 	<p align="justify">
 		I am Ahmad Bin Rabiah, an incoming computer science PhD student at <a href="https://cse.ucsd.edu/">UCSD</a>, where I will be working with <a href="https://cseweb.ucsd.edu/~jmcauley/">Julian McAuley</a>.
 Prior to UCSD, I earned my master's degree in Electrical and Computer Engineering from <a href="https://engineering.purdue.edu/ECE">Purdue University</a> (Hail Purdue!).
 During that time, I worked with <a href="https://www.qiguo.org">Qi Guo</a> on improving image reconstruction for multi-camera systems by leveraging the redundancy of objects in multi-camera sensors. <br><br>

 		Before my current academic pursuits, I was a part of <a href="https://www.psdsarc.org.sa/">PSDSARC</a>, where I worked on the research and development of various signal processing systems.
 I completed my undergraduate studies in Electrical Engineering from <a href="https://ksu.edu.sa/en">KSU</a>.
-There, I began my research journey with <a href="https://faculty.ksu.edu.sa/en/dsaleh">Saleh Alshebeili</a> and <a href="https://faculty.ksu.edu.sa/en/omaldayel">Omar Aldayel</a>, working on signal processing and waveform design.
+There, I began my research journey with <a href="https://faculty.ksu.edu.sa/en/dsaleh">Saleh Alshebeili</a> and <a href="https://faculty.ksu.edu.sa/en/omaldayel">Omar Aldayel</a>, working on signal processing and convex optimization. for.
 	</p>
 </div>